Our compliance framework. Documented for partners.

 - Data Protection Compliance Programme and ROPA

-- Sub-processor list with DPA status
+- Processor and independent controller list with DPA status

 - DIFC Commercial Licence and Certificate of Incumbency